RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #17, #18

+Went back to working on Clue.
+Started with building out the store security system.
+When a guard tries to activate the store security, it will lock down the store for X seconds.
+When a hacker tries to activate the store, it will disable store security.
+Next system that needs to be created is the hacker selection and hacker assigner systems.

 ## #16

 Gave up on the sneaky snowman exploration for a bit.
 Tried to test my theory for